Metallica v. Napster, Inc.: Issues surrounding P2P software

 One of the largest issues with P2P software is the public assumption that users use these programs strictly for illegal sharing of copyrighted files.
-There are many other usages associated with P2P software.
+There are a number of other usages associated with P2P software.
 Some file sharing clients have been known to release confidential personal information, and come bundled with spyware, malware, or other viruses that could enable unsecure, unsigned codes to allow remote access to any file on the user's computer.

 Artists using P2P for promotion

 The relationship between music artists and P2P file sharing software is not always about infringing music.
 In a 2000 study, it was shown that users of Napster who download free music actually spent more money on music.
 In another study, it was proposed that by downloading free music, users are able to sample new music and find new tastes, which may lead to increased sales.
 Several artists also supported Napster and used the service for promotion.
 In 2000, Limp Bizkit signed a $1.8 million deal to promote 23 free concerts.